Oriana Festival 2026

 by Sylvia & Jonathan Gregory

 "Our Space | Ein Lle Ni" is a sonic exploration of our valleys.
-This project and resultant work, supported by an award from the Pen Y Cymoedd Community Fund, featuring music written by Sylvia & Jonathan Gregory, and performed and recorded in Dolby Atmos 360 degree sound by Cwmbach Male Choir, Lewis Merthyr Band, the Ladies of the Lake Choir, and more
+This project and resultant work, supported by an award from the Pen Y Cymoedd Community Fund, features music written by Sylvia & Jonathan Gregory, and performed and recorded in Dolby Atmos 360 degree sound by Massed Male Choir, Lewis Merthyr Band, the Ladies of the Lake Choir, and more

 "The Coal Beneath Our Feet, The Wind Above Our Heads"